October 2025 UK Energy Market Trends: Gas, Power & Oil

 📗 Week 5: Break Lower (27-31 Oct)

 Finally, forwards broke lower.
-Norwegian supply returning.
-LNG ramping.
+Norwegian supply ramping.
+LNG steady.
 Weather turning mild again.
 Geopolitical premium fading.
-This is when the month's true direction revealed itself: downside pressure from structural supply and weak demand.
+Structural downside from supply and weak demand.

-October 2024 was a crisis month.
-October 2025 is a surplus month.
-The difference is stark.
+October 2024 was elevated due to energy crisis residue.
+October 2025 is a surplus market.
+The difference is structural, not cyclical.

-Nov-25 contracts ended October at 77.77 p/th (gas), down from opening 80.55.
-This is steeper downside than Cal-26 (which only fell 2.03%).
-What's the market telling us?
-November will be cheaper than the full-year average.
+Nov-25 contracts ended October at 77.77 p/th (gas), down from opening around 80.55.
+This shows steeper downside than Cal-26 (which fell 2.03%).
+The market is saying: November will be cheaper than the full-year average.
+Why?
+Autumn is milder season, and supply ramping.

 Key Drivers to Monitor in November